Wittmaxi/baumhaus/README.md

 cout << "HI";
 cout << "HI";
 ```
-ALWAYS indent with a backspace.
+ALWAYS indent with two spaces.
+Simulated spaces are ok

 The curly brackets should be placed after the statement
 e.g.: